-3.3 Hacking attacks: Exposing the security giant with feet of clay
+3.3.
+Hacking attacks: Exposing the security giant with feet of clay

 Blockchain technology prides itself on its technological security, supported by cryptography and a decentralized ledger.
-It is currently widely assumed that it is impossible to hack the Blockchain protocol (Jia and Zhang, 2017).
+It is currently widely assumed that it is impossible to hack the Blockchain protocol (Jia & Zhang, 2017).
 In Kaminsky (2013), Dan Kaminsky, a famous computer engineer and hacker, discusses his inability to hack the Bitcoin protocol after several attempts.
-However safe the base protocol is, the level of security is not homogeneous across global Blockchain networks, since applications built on the protocol such as wallets and exchanges may present vulnerabilities and affect the whole Blockchain network (Jia and Zhang, 2017).
-Although Blockchain technology insures that information cannot be changed and manipulated, because the registries are essentially digital, decentralized, and anonymous, if a theft occurs by a hacker, it is impossible to cancel the transaction.
+However safe the base protocol is, the level of security is not homogeneous across global Blockchain networks, since applications built on the protocol such as wallets and exchanges may present vulnerabilities and affect the whole Blockchain network (Jia & Zhang, 2017).26 Although Blockchain technology ensures that information cannot be changed and manipulated, because the registries are essentially digital, decentralized, and anonymous, if a theft occurs by a hacker, it is impossible to cancel the transaction.27

 Recent events have highlighted that some of the strengths of Blockchain can also be seen as weaknesses because hackers have been able to exploit several of its vulnerabilities.
-In fact, although the Blockchain core protocols are secure, the overall ecosystem possesses some vulnerabilities caused by poor security practices and end-user and Blockchain-based software (Jia et al., 2017).
+In fact, although the Blockchain core protocols are secure, the overall ecosystem possesses some vulnerabilities caused by poor security practices and end-user and Blockchain-based software (Jia & Zhang, 2017).
 Some attacks exploited the vulnerabilities of Blockchain wallets and exchanges, while others have taken advantage of vulnerabilities in other protocols that support websites and social media platforms; both mediums are an integral part of launching ICOs.

 Given the volume of crypto-assets traded and stored, some entities are more prone to attacks by hackers.
 Crypto-asset exchanges, trading platforms, wallets, and funds are especially enticing to hackers due to the potentially high gains a single successful attack may generate.

-Hacking attacks on exchanges are the most significant by volume, with the most notorious cases being those of Coincheck and Mt Gox in Japan, Youbit in South Korea, and NiceHash in Slovenia.
+Hacking attacks on exchanges are the most significant by volume, with the most notorious cases being those of Coincheck and Mt.
+Gox in Japan, Youbit in South Korea, NiceHash in Slovenia and Binance in the Cayman Islands.
+The case of Binance became notorious because it is the most reputable crypto exchange where apart from the theft of cryptocurrency the hackers were able to gain control of several private client accounts (Kharpal, 2019).
 It is important to highlight how these attacks take place in territories that traditionally have had a soft regulatory approach to crypto-assets and Blockchain technology.
 This implicitly indicates that a "harder" regulatory approach may be the desirable way to curtail such vulnerabilities.
-It is also worth noting how the South Korean approach to cryptoasset trading changed; partially influenced by the hacking attacks as also the misuse of cryptoassets, and following an initial ban on anonymous trading of crypto-assets, Korea is now considering banning all trading (see Reuters, 2018b).
+It is also worth noting how the South Korean approach to crypto-asset trading changed; partially influenced by the hacking attacks and the misuse of crypto-assets.
+Following an initial ban on anonymous trading of crypto-assets, Korea required a registration of all crypto exchanges and a trading prohibition to all Crypto Exchange Employees (Im, 2021).

 The attack on CoinDash, a platform for trading Ether, is possibly the most infamous attack on a trading platform and is also a perfect example of the off-chain vulnerabilities posed by the reliance of the ICO process on other less safe protocols, such as the ones used by webpages.
-CoinDash was performing an ICO to raise funds and supported the white paper with a website detailing the Ethereum wallet address to transfer the funds to.
+Coin-Dash was performing an ICO to raise funds and supported the white paper with a website detailing the Ethereum wallet address to transfer the funds to.
 Contrary to previous cases of attacks on exchanges, hackers did not take advantage of vulnerabilities in the Blockchain code; instead, they exploited the weakness of the off-chain services by attacking the website supporting the ICO and changing the wallet address.